0xPolygonMiden/compiler/sdk/sdk/MIGRATION.md

 Signature parameters and the result must be Miden core types or WIT primitives — no references, no user-defined types, nothing that would travel through memory.
-The arguments travel on the operand stack next to the procedure root, which bounds the signature to at most 12 flat argument values and at most 12 argument field elements, one fewer of each when the result is returned through a pointer.
+The arguments travel on the operand stack next to the procedure root, which bounds the signature to at most 12 flat argument values and at most 12 argument field elements — 11 field elements when the result is returned through a pointer, which takes an element of its own.
 Wider signatures are rejected when the component is compiled.

 Roots are expected to be written by the host at deployment or update time; the SDK offers no constructor for a `StoredProcedure`, and neither the compiler nor the VM checks a stored root